top of page

 Julie Buckner

 Julie Buckner is a Dayton, OH native (Temple Israel).
 Upon her graduation from the University of Michigan she settled in West Bloomfield, MI, (another Temple Israel), where she raised her children and worked as a motivational speaker for Weight Watchers.
 In 2010, she and her husband, Dave, moved to Cincinnati, OH (Isaac M. Wise Temple) where she spent time being a docent for the Center for Holocaust and Humanities Education, as well as sitting on the boards of the American Jewish Committee and Wise Temple, along with being Director of the Josh E. Levine Foundation.
 After moving full time to West Palm Beach in 2017, Julie and Dave immediately joined Temple Judea.
-Since then, she became a Bat Mitzvah for the second time and renewed her wedding vows in a Jewish ceremony.
-Julie is involved with Insight through Education and sits on the JFS Addiction Program Task Force.
+Since then, she became a Bat Mitzvah for the second time, is in TJ’s adult confirmation class and renewed her wedding vows in a Jewish ceremony.
+Julie is involved with Insight through Education and serves on TJ’s Interfaith Task Force.
 She is the president of the Temple Judea Sisterhood and is honored to be a Temple Judea Board member.

 Louise Casper

 Louise Casper grew up in Montgomery County, Maryland where she graduated from the Charles E. Smith Jewish Day School, spending her final semester in Israel with her high school graduating class.
-After graduating from Ithaca College with a Bachelor of Science in Healthcare Administration and a Masters of Science in Business from Johns Hopkins University, Louise worked for the National Rehabilitation Hospital in Washington, DC for 14 years as the Director of Administrative Operations overseeing 28 outpatient physical rehabilitation centers.
-In 2003, Louise and her husband, Dennis, relocated to Wellington, Florida and in 2008 became the owner of Elements Therapeutic Massage & The Salt Room in Coral Springs.
-In 2015, Louise, Dennis, their one daughter Emily (17) along with her parents, Elinor and Barry Schimel, joined Temple Judea.
+After graduating from Ithaca College with a Bachelor of Science in Healthcare Administration and a Master of Science in Business from Johns Hopkins University, Louise worked for the National Rehabilitation Hospital in Washington, DC for 14 years as the Director of Administrative Operations overseeing 28 outpatient physical rehabilitation centers.
+In 2003, Louise and her husband, Dennis, relocated to Wellington, Florida and in 2008 became the owner of Elements Therapeutic Massage in Coral Springs.
+In 2015, Louise, Dennis, their one daughter Emily (19) along with her parents, Elinor and Barry Schimel, joined Temple Judea.

 Brynne Ellis